rlopez-nicolas/meta-analyses_reproducibility/README.md

 • *manuscript.rmd* - RMD file that compiles the manuscript and runs all the necessary scripts.

+• *manuscript.pdf* - pdf manuscript produced by *manuscript.rmd*

 • *apa.csl* - Citation style files that produces the reference section

 • *meta-analyses_reproducibility.bib* - Bibliographic file with all references.

+• *supplementary_file.rmd* - RMD file that compiles the supplemtnary file and runs all the necessary scripts.

+• *supplementary_file.pdf* - pdf supplementary file produced by *supplementary_file.rmd*

 ## Folders